gbluma/VersionStack/README.md

 Features
 --------
  * Easily serve multiple version of a service in tandem.
-   - Services become immutable
+   - Services are isolated.
-	 - New changes don't break old ones.
+	 - New changes can be deployed without discarding old ones.
-	 - Specific versions can be specified so only the ones you want will start.
+	 - Clients can specify the version they want, so both parties are happy.

  * Versions are handled using plain Git tags.
    - Copies of the source are exported to a deployment folder before running.